antor44/Audio-Transcription/README.md

 > **A Note on Language Auto-Detection:** The extension performs its own **language auto-detection** on the subtitles, since many video players do not correctly report the language of the subtitle track.
 This detection process can occasionally lead to initial errors, such as selecting the wrong TTS voice for the first few sentences or causing translation inaccuracies.
 In rare cases, this initial mismatch can cause the process to stall.
 If this occurs, it would also be better to choose the language in the  **Audio Language menu**, selecting the source language of the subtitles (not the audio).
 The most reliable solution is to **reload the video page and restart the extension**.

 ### 3. Open the Extension
 Click the extension icon in your browser toolbar to open the options popup.
-You will notice the UI is divided into two main tabs:
+At the top of the popup, you will find two buttons:

 ---

-### 🎬 TAB 1: Subtitle TTS Mode (No Server Required)
+### 🎬 BUTTON 1: Subtitle TTS Mode (No Server Required)
 This mode reads video subtitles aloud and translates them on the fly.
 It works with YouTube, Twitch (CC), and any HTML5 video that provides subtitle tracks.

 - **Hide Original YouTube Subtitles:** Automatically hides the native captions on the video player so they don't overlap with the extension's UI.